Former friend Malaysia halts all imports from North Korea, data shows

 Trump told reporters after meeting with Najib at the White House last month that Malaysian Prime Minister Najib Razak “does not do business with North Korea any longer, and we find that to be very important.”

-Malaysia’s halt to North Korean imports came ahead of drastic U.N. and U.S. sanctions last month that ramp up export bans and penalize companies and individuals doing business with North Korea.
+Malaysia’s halt to North Korean imports came ahead of drastic U.N. and U.S. sanctions last month that ramp up export bans and penalise companies and individuals doing business with North Korea.

 The United Nations on Sept.
 11 banned North Korea’s lucrative textile exports as well as all joint ventures with North Koran individuals or entities.

-Trump issued an executive order 10 days later penalizing any company or person doing business with North Korea by cutting off their access to the U.S. financial system, freezing their assets or both.
+Trump issued an executive order 10 days later penalising any company or person doing business with North Korea by cutting off their access to the U.S. financial system, freezing their assets or both.

 Other Southeast Asian nations have similarly reduced imports from North Korea.
 The Philippines said last month it has suspended trade with North Korea to comply with sanctions.